pywbem/pywbemtools/DEVELOP.md

     the `master` branch.
 If you are releasing a fix version, you need to change the target branch of the Pull Request to `stable_M.N`.

-10. Optional: Perform a complete test using Tox:

-    - `tox`

-    This will create virtual Python environments for all supported versions and will invoke `make test` (with its prerequisite make targets) in each of them.

-11. Optional: Perform a test in a local multi-platform test environment (Andy):

-    - Post the results to the release PR.

-12. Optional: Perform a test against a real WBEM server (Karl):

-    - Post the results to the release PR.

-13. If any of the tests mentioned above fails, fix the problem and iterate back to step 6. until they all succeed.

-14. On GitHub, once the CI runs for the Pull Request succeed:
+10. On GitHub, once the CI runs for the Pull Request succeed:

     - Merge the Pull Request (no review is needed)
     - Delete the branch of the Pull Request (`release_M.N.U`)

-15. Checkout the branch you are releasing, update it from upstream, and delete the local topic branch you created:
+11. Checkout the branch you are releasing, update it from upstream, and delete the local topic branch you created:

     - `git checkout $BRANCH`
     - `git pull`
     - `git branch -d release_$MNU`

-16. Tag the version (final tagging, both locally and remotely):

-    This step moves the local tag to the correct commit and pushes it upstream:
+12. Tag the version and push the tag to upstream:

     - `git status` - double check that the branch to be released (`$BRANCH`) is checked out
-    - `git tag -d $MNU`
     - `git tag $MNU`
     - `git push --tags`

+    The pushing of the tag triggers another RTD docs build of its stable version, this time with the correct version as defined in the tag.

-17. If you released the `master` branch (for a new minor or major version), it will be fixed separately, so it needs a new fix stream.
+13. If you released the `master` branch (for a new minor or major version), it will be fixed separately, so it needs a new fix stream.

     * Create a branch for its fix stream and push it upstream: